 The Second Murder – John Chapman

-Many individuals with a similar taste have come under the scrutiny of psychologists and criminologists in an attempt to understand their behaviour and why they appear to enjoy carrying out such acts.
-The psychological profiling of serial killers has provided some understanding of the psychology involved and provided a groundwork for the possibilities in preventing a criminal becoming a serial offender, or even intervening before they act at all.
+Many individuals with similar tastes have come under the scrutiny of psychologists and criminologists in an attempt to understand their behavior and why they appear to enjoy carrying out such acts.
+The psychological profiling of serial killers has provided some understanding of the psychology involved and provided a groundwork for the possibilities of preventing a criminal from becoming a serial offender, or even intervening before they act at all.

 The Final Attacks